webgptorg/promptbook/README.md

 }
 ```

-There are three types of template params according to their usage in prompt template pipeline:
+There are three types of template params, depending on how they are used in the prompt template pipeline:

--   **Entry params** a
+-   **Entry params** are required to execute the prompt template pipeline.
--   **Internal params**
--   **Result params**
+-   **Intermediate params** are used internally in the prompt template pipeline.
+-   **Result params** are not used internally in the prompt template pipeline, but are returned as the result of the prompt template pipeline execution.

 ### Prompt Template Pipeline

-Prompt template pipeline is core concept of this library.
+Prompt template pipeline is the **core concept of this library**.
-It represents series of prompt templates chained together together forming a pipeline / one big prompt template with entry and result params.
+It represents a series of prompt templates chained together to form a pipeline / one big prompt template with input and result params.

 Internally it can have 3 formats:

--   **.ptp.md file** in customized markdown format
+-   **.ptp.md file** in custom markdown format described above
--   **JSON** format which is parsed from .ptp.md file
+-   _(internal)_ **JSON** format, parsed from the .ptp.md file
--   **Object** which is created from JSON format and binded with tools around (but not the execution logic)
+-   _(internal)_ **Object** which is created from JSON format and bound with tools around (but not the execution logic)

 ### Prompt Template Pipeline **Library**

-Library of prompt template pipelines which groups together prompt template pipelines for one app.
+Library of prompt template pipelines that groups together prompt template pipelines for an application.
-This is a very thin wrapper around the Array/Set of prompt template pipelines.
+This is a very thin wrapper around the Array / Set of prompt template pipelines.

-Prompt Template Pipeline library is useful helper in execution, it can be shared between execution and consumer parts of the app and make common knowledge about prompt template pipelines.
+Prompt Template Pipeline library is a useful helper in execution, it can be shared between execution and consumer parts of the app and make common knowledge about prompt template pipelines.

+It allows to create executor functions from prompt template pipelines in the library.

 ### Prompt Result

-Prompt result is simplest concept of execution.
+Prompt result is the simplest concept of execution.
-It is result of one prompt (NOT template) execution.
+It is the result of executing one prompt _(NOT a template)_.

 For example: